Whyzanet/WhyzaGC/README.md

 ## Latest Version

-The latest version of this code is available via:
+The latest version of this document and project is available via:

 https://github.com/Whyzanet/WhyzaGC